Golden Sweet & Sour Fried Chicken Bowl

 Purpose

-Restaurant-grade fried chicken recipe served in a sweet and tangy sauce on top of rice
+Restaurant-grade fried chicken recipe served with my Homemade Sweet & Sour Sauce on top of rice

 Yield